Do you have something slightly resembling a real estate sales funnel involving the written word?

 - Business cards

-- Your real estate website (e.g., property listing descriptions, real estate landing pages, about page, etc.)
+- Your real estate website (e.g., property listing descriptions, real estate landing pages, real estate bios, etc.)

 - PPC search and social ads